matuzo/matuzoat/src/blog/2021/html-boilerplate.md

 <hr>

-This isn’t the absolute minimum, but it’s what I need im most sites I build.
+This isn’t the absolute minimum, but it’s what I need in most sites I build.
 To round things up, I’ve added a bunch of tags to this post that we probably don’t need anymore and some others that you might need occasionally.
 If you want to learn more about the `<head>` element and its children, check out Josh Buchea’s fantastic repository [HEAD](https://github.com/joshbuchea/HEAD).

 Did I get anything wrong or did I miss anything?
 Please tell me on [Twitter](https://twitter.com/mmatuzo) or via [e-mail](mailto:manuel@matuzo.at).